 The Bolle Carve goggles are OTH (Over The Helmet) instead of OTG.
 They use a unique flow-tech venting system that prevents fog.
 Instead of using triple-layer foam, the Bolle Carve uses double-layer foam.
 This means they are a little less comfortable on the face.
 Additionally, they lack carbon glass.

 Compared to the OutdoorMaster OTG, these goggles are a much better choice.
 For an extra five to ten dollars you get better ventilation and protection.
-Customers rate these goggles 4.1 out of 5.0 stars.

 - Medium/Large Fit and Helmet compatible